brannerchinese/Web_Framework/README.md

         python server.py 1234

    where 1234 is a port to listen on.
-If no port is found, the default is 1924.
+Point your browser to `http://localhost:1234` to view the content being served.
+If no port is found on the command line, the default is 1924.
 Bear in mind that some ports may require special permissions.

    The server will serve named HTML files found in the `files` directory, including those in nested subdirectories.
-See the section "Results tested for", below, for examples.
+See the section **Results tested for**, below, for examples.

    Functions corresponding to URLs should be added to `functions.py` in the section marked with a row of hash-signs.
 The server will keep track of those functions — assuming they work as written — without having to be restarted.
 When one of them occurs as the rightmost part of the path in a URL it will be called as a function; its return value will be saved to a file which is then served to the user.
 For instance, if the user sends a GET request